Renormalised 3-point functions of stress tensors and conserved currents in CFT: Results for renormalised correlators

 where $(-1)^\sigma$ denotes the sign of the permutation $\sigma$.
 Under a permutation of the momenta only, however, the form factor is completely symmetric,

 The form factor $A_2$ is antisymmetric under $(p_1, a_1) \leftrightarrow (p_2, a_2)$, \textit{i.e.},

-Note that the group structure of the form factors requires the existence of tensors of the form $t^{a_1 a_2 a_3}$ with appropriate symmetry properties (fully antisymmetric for the one associated with $A_1$, and antisymmetric in its first two indices for the one associated with $A_2$).
+Note that the group structure of the form factors requires the existence of tensors of the form $t^{a_1 a_2 a_3}$ with appropriate symmetry properties (fully antisymmetric for the one associated with $A_1$, and antisymmetric in its first two indices for the one associated with $A_2$\footnote{The secondary Ward identities then ensure this tensor is fully antisymmetric, as below.}).
 One such tensor is the structure constant $f^{a_1 a_2 a_3}$.
 As argued in \cite{Osborn:1993cr}, the correlation function vanishes if the symmetry group is Abelian.

 The form factors correspond to the coefficients of the following tensor structures in the full correlator $\lla J^{\mu_1 a_1}(\bs{p}_1) J^{\mu_2 a_2}(\bs{p}_2) J^{\mu_3 a_3}(\bs{p}_3) \rra$,

 Here, we assume the independent momenta in the correlator have been chosen according to the index rule \eqref{a:momenta}.